googlearchive/webvr-ui/README.md

 npm run build
 ```

-and the library will be build to `build/webvr-ui.js` and `build/webvr-ui.aframe.js`
+and the library will be build to `build/webvr-ui.js`